How To Get An EIN Number

-The easiest and quickest way to obtain an EIN is through online application.
-To apply for an EIN online, you to the IRS website and fill out the application form.
-Make sure to fill out all the necessary entries correctly and submit it.
-After your application has been validated, you will immediately receive your EIN.
+The easiest and quickest way to obtain an EIN is through Online EIN Application, if your, “Principal business, office or agency, or legal residence (in the case of an individual), is located in the United States or U.S. Territories.”
+To apply for an EIN online, head to the IRS website and fill out the application form.
+Make sure to complete all necessary entries correctly then submit it.

-A fax application for your EIN can be done.
-First off, you need to download the SS-4 form and fill it out.
-Afterwards, you can fax the form to 859-669-5987.
+Faxing your EIN application is also an option.
+First off, you need to download the SS-4 Form and fill it out.
+Afterwards, you can fax the form to one of These Fax Numbers.
 When you send in your form, make sure to include your fax number as well so your EIN can be sent to you.

-For postal mail application, fill out your SS-4 form, double check it, and send it to this address:
+For postal mail EIN application, fill out your SS-4 form, double check it, and send it to this address:

 Internal Revenue Service Center